Software is a great combination between artistry and engineering. – Bill Gates

 Then, Click on "Add Bank."

-Enter the Bank Name, Swift Number, and Bank Website.
+Fill in the details: Bank Name, Swift Number, and Bank Website.

 Then, Click on "Save."